|

 histamine concentrations in the same blood samples from 437 human

 volunteers in Brooklyn, NY (1980).
-A highly significant increase in the
+A highly significant increase in the blood

 histamine level was evident when the plasma ascorbic acid level fell below